fvanzee/fvanzee.github.io/wwwroot/blogs/a_blazor_webassembly_static_site_on_github_pages.md

 <br>

-If you want to have a "User / Organization site", you repository must be named `{your_gh_username}.github.io`.
+If you want to have a "User / Organization site", your GitHub repository must be named `{your_gh_username}.github.io`.
 Setting up GitHub pages for any other repository name will result in a project site.

 <br>